 Andrew Burns Colwill

 Andrew is one of the original Bristol street artists (he was painting on walls when you could only buy spray paint in garages).
 He is both the alpha and the omega of street art - his work having recently been described as 'the next wave in street art - a movement of using fine art techniques portraying a powerful environmental or political message'.
-This can be seen in his recent Arctic Scream at last year's Upfest, which received acclaim from art bloggers and critics alike.
+This can be seen in his recent Artic Scream at last year's Upfest, which received acclaim from art bloggers and critics alike.
 His previous piece for Upfest was named in the top 70 street art pieces in the UK from Getty Images.
 For him, the street art scene stands for a new revolution like the impressionists did at the turn of the twentieth century - "when ordinary people could at last express themselves and art wasn’t solely for the landowners and the church.”
 Whether on walls or on canvas, his work is fine art with a twist, and is simply stunning.

-Andy at The Coopers Arms, Bedminster Bristol for Upfest
+Artic Scream at The Coopers Arms, Bedminster Bristol for Upfest

 Photography Neil Roberts 212 Productions